Transience and multifractal analysis: Introduction

 Dissipative maps arise naturally in a wide range of contexts, but the study of their dimension properties is still at an early stage.
 For example, in the context of rational maps Avila and Lyubich \cite[Theorem D]{al} have suggested the existence of a rational map with Julia set of positive area whose hyperbolic dimension (see the definition given in equation \eqref{def:hyp}) is strictly smaller than $2$.
-In a different context, Urba\'nski and Stratmann \cite{su} proved that there exists a Schottky group $G$ with limit set $L(G)$ for which the critical exponent of the corresponding Poincar\'e series $\delta(G)$ satisfies $\delta(G) < \dim_H L(G)$.
+In a different context, Stratmann and Falk and Stratmann and Urba\'{n}ski \cite{fs,su} proved that there exist Kleinian groups $G$ with limit set $L(G)$ for which the critical exponent of the corresponding Poincar\'e series $\delta(G)$ satisfies $\delta(G) < \dim_H L(G)$.
 These results extend those obtained by Patterson \cite{pa}.
 In \cite[Example 3.3]{io} an explicit example of an interval Markov map with countably many branches for which the Hausdorff dimension of the recurrent set (see definition \ref{def:rec}) is strictly smaller than the corresponding dimension of the repeller is constructed.
-In all the above mentioned works the dissipation of the system is somehow measured by the difference between the Hausodrff dimension of the repeller with that of the conservative part of the system.
+In all the above mentioned works the dissipation of the system is somehow measured by the difference between the Hausdorff dimension of the repeller with that of the conservative part of the system.

-In this note we exhibit some of the pathologies that can easily occur in the dimension theory of dissipative systems.
+In this paper we exhibit some of the pathologies that can easily occur in the dimension theory of dissipative systems.
 We not only study the dimension of the conservative part of the system but also the multifractal decomposition of the whole repeller (see Section \ref{sec:fibo}).
 The example to which we will devote more attention is a model for an induced map of a Fibonacci unimodal map (see Section~\ref{sec:fibo}) which has been studied by Stratmann and Vogt \cite{sv} and by Bruin and Todd (see \cite{bt,bt2}).